sdvdxl/influxdb.com/content/blog/2015/11/13/InfluxDB-0_9_5-rc1-released.md

 ### What this release means for you

-If you're currently running a version 0f 0.9, you should probably upgrade.
+If you're currently running a version of 0.9, you should probably upgrade.
 If you're one of the users with higher write throughput that is waiting for the new storage engine, sit tight and wait for the next nightly build that is ready for additional testing.
 We'll make an announcement on this blog to let you know that we're ready for another round of testing on the TSM engine.

 If you're a user of 0.8 looking to upgrade, you could do so if your throughput is on the low end, or you may want to wait until the first version that has the TSM storage engine ready.
 From an API standpoint, we've been stable since 0.9.3 and have no breaking changes planned so you can start work on the migration path with this release.